api-evangelist/website/_posts/2018-08-20-the-redirect-url-to-confirm-selling-your-api-in-aws-marketplace-provides-us-with-a-template.markdown

 published: true
 layout: post
 title: >-
-  The Redirect URL To Confirm Selling Your API In AWS Marketplace Provides Us With A Postivie Template
+  The Redirect URL To Confirm Selling Your API In AWS Marketplace Provides Us With A Positive Template
 date: 2018-08-20T09:00:00.000Z
 tags: